balena-os/balena-raspberrypi/README.md

 Update meta-balena from 2.19.0 to 2.24.0

-Changelog-entry: Update the meta-balena submodule from v2.19.0 to v2.24.0
+Changelog-entry: Update meta-balena from v2.19.0 to v2.24.0
 ```

 Make sure you mention the issue addressed by a PR.
 See: